Video Trainings Cross Closed Borders

 Hear about the newest and latest in research, lessons learned, and experiences from our staff and network

 Unique challenges occur when farming in the tropics where most of the world’s hungriest live.
-Week-long courses, held throughout the year at ECHO Florida, help participants avoid the mistake of thinking the plants they are familiar with “back home” will work in the tropical climates where they’ll be serving.
-ECHO’s Global Demonstration and Research Farm gives trainees the opportunity to see techniques and principles in action, and exposure to plants that do not grow in many other places in North America.
+Week-long courses, held throughout the year at ECHO Florida and ECHO Asia help participants gain an understanding of the foundational principles that guide farming and community development work in the tropics.
+ECHO’s demonstration and research farms allow trainees the opportunity to see techniques and principles in action.

-Our 14-month internships equip young people with the practical skills they’ll need to serve as international missionaries and development workers.
-They also have the opportunity to participate in a 6-month field experience at one of ECHO’s Regional Impact Centers.
+Our 1-year internship equips college graduates with the academic theory and practical skills related to agriculture and community development.
+This year helps prepare interns to serve as international missionaries and development workers.
+Upon successful completion, they receive a Certificate in Tropical Agriculture and 13 graduate credits through ECHO’s partner, Dallas International University (DIU).
+After 1 year at ECHO, interns may have the opportunity to participate in a 6-month field experience at one of ECHO’s Regional Impact Centers.

 Gain hands-on experience with small-scale agriculture, appropriate technology, and small animal husbandry.